-The Resident Support Services Division is allocated grant funds annually through the Community Services Block Grant (CSBG) Program to assist low income residents who meet the eligibility criteria.
-This program helps residents attain the skills, knowledge and motivation necessary to achieve self-sufficiency, as well as immediate life necessities such as food, shelter, medicine, etc.
+The Human Services Division receives grant funds annually through the Community Services Block Grant (CSBG) Program to assist low-income residents who meet the eligibility criteria.
+This program helps residents attain the skills, knowledge and motivation necessary to achieve self-sufficiency.

 CSBG was initiated in 1981 and is provided through federal grant funding to aid in the reduction of the causes of poverty in communities.
 The grant requires that programs focus on services that will have a major impact on the causes of poverty in the community.
-Priority is given to those individuals or programs that assist low-income participants in activities such as securing employment, attaining education, making better use of income, obtaining adequate housing and emergency assistance, achieving self-sufficiency and greater community involvement, and participating in other related programs.
+Priority is given to those individuals or programs that assist low-income participants in activities such as securing employment, attaining education, making better use of income, obtaining adequate housing, achieving self-sufficiency, greater community involvement, and participation in other related programs.

 Other Related Departments and Services:

-Transit Bus Service - The Transit Coordinator works with Community Transit to provide public transportation, Medicaid and transportation disadvantaged trips.
+Transit Bus Service - The Transit Coordinator works with the contracted provider, Community Transit, a division of the Council On Aging of St. Lucie, Inc., to provide public transportation and Transportation Disadvantaged trips.

-Veteran Services - A representative is located in our office in order to meet the needs of the veterans in our area.
+Veteran Services - A representative is available to meet the needs of the veterans in our area.

-Treasure Coast Community Action - An advisory board that meets in conjunction with the Community Services Block Grant and is committed to building self-sufficient individuals and families by providing services in response to challenges of diverse communities.
+Treasure Coast Community Action - An advisory board that oversees the Community Services Block Grant and is committed to building self-sufficient individuals and families by providing services in response to challenges of diverse communities.

-Emergency Support Function 15 (Volunteers & Donations) - Housing & Community Services is the lead agency during and after a disaster for volunteers and donations.
+Emergency Support Function 15 (Volunteers & Donations) - Community Services is the lead agency during and after a disaster for volunteers and donations.

 Other services include: